abeciana1/Rockin-Rub/README.md

 * Promoter should know all instances

 ## Lineup
-* Initializes with Array of band names, array.length, and wallet= 0
+* Initializes with Array of band names, array.length, wallet= 0, and the promoter instance they're working with
 * Lineup should know all other lineups
 * Lineup should know promoter

 ## Concert
-* Initializes with venue name, wallet, day, attendees
+* Initializes with venue name, wallet, day, attendees, price of concert(default to 0 for free events)
 * Concerts should know all other concerts
 * Concert should know promoter and lineup